Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction

-In SAAMMLB, instead of designing a hand-crafted regularization to learn inter-modality prior, we replace the proximal operator in Eq. \eqref{eq:9} by a learnable network.
-Previous works \citep{10.1007/978-3-030-00928-1_25,8758456,8552399,9115255} have demonstrated the effectiveness of U-Net in multi-modal feature extraction.
-By concatenating aligned images of two modalities along the channel dimension and feeding them into the network, the forward convolution layers will fuse information and features from corresponding positions between channels.
-In this paper, we adopted a variant of U-Net as the backbone of SAAMMLB, naming it Z-Net (network used to update z).
-By feeding the target modality image and the aligned reference modality image, denoted as \((x^{t},\mathcal{T}(x_{\text{ref}}, \phi^{t+1}))\), into Z-Net, we obtain an image refined with inter-modality prior.
-Thus, Eq. \eqref{eq:9} can be transformed to:
+In AIPLB and DB, instead of utilizing hand-crafted regularization to learn inter-modality and intra-modality prior, we substitute the proximal operator with learnable networks, namely $\text{ProxNet}_Z$ and $\text{ProxNet}_S$ as detailed in Section \ref{mo}.

+For $\text{ProxNet}_Z$, previous studies \citep{10.1007/978-3-030-00928-1_25,8758456,8552399,9115255} have underscored the effectiveness of the U-Net architecture in extracting features from multi-modal data.
+This process involves concatenating aligned images from two modalities along the channel dimension and inputting them into the network, where the forward convolutional layers amalgamate information and features from corresponding channel positions.
+In this paper, we utilize a variant of U-Net as the backbone architecture for $\text{ProxNet}_Z$.
-However, directly obtaining the refined image might lead to instability in the reconstruction process.
-Inspired by ResNet structure \citep{7780459}, We carry out this process based on the reconstructed image from the previous step, and further integrating the information learned from the inter-modality prior to stabilize the reconstruction process, resulting in the equation:

-The structure of Z-Net is illustrated in the Fig. \ref{fig3}.
-The learnable parameters include those within the Z-Net.